maxhdz/opencore-z390-aorus-master/USB_MAP.md

 ## USB.plist

 The author included the [`USB.plist`](assets/USB.plist) file generated with USBMap.
-This is specific to the Gigabyte AORUS Z390 MASTER board and will NOT work with similar boards (such as the Elite or Pro).
+This is specific to the Gigabyte Aorus Z390 Master board and will NOT work with similar boards (such as the Elite or Pro).
 Each port is named to make things a bit easier.

 In order to use the USB map, just copy the included `USB.plist` to `USBMap/Scripts`.
 By using it, you will not spend time discovering ports.